HRegniez/todo-app-nextJS/README.md

 ##### Dynamic Routes

 Dynamic routing is also supported in Next.js.
 You can create dynamic routes by defining paths with parameters.
-For instance, a route like /pageName/[id]/page.tsx enables you to fetch the [id] parameter within your .tsx file, allowing for dynamic content generation.
+For instance, a route like "/pageName/[id]/page.tsx" enables you to fetch the [id] parameter within your .tsx file, allowing for dynamic content generation.

 This approach streamlines the creation of routes and pages, enhancing the developer experience and project maintainability.

-Here's a refined version of your text:

 #### Layout Component